 Things to do in Victoria with kids

-You don’t need to spend much money when poking around the Inner Harbour in Victoria B.C.
+You don’t need to spend much money when poking around Victoria’s Inner Harbour.
 Simply stroll down to the wharf and admire all the tall ships, ferries and float planes, as the pungent sea air revives those with flagging energy.

 Water taxies carry passengers from one side of the bay to the other, while harbour ferries cruise to several stops along Victoria’s inner and upper harbour.
 Look for “FERRY STOP” signs at locations around the harbour.